confidential-containers/guest-components/image-rs/docs/image_auth.md

 The total goal is to support pulling images using authentication information, s.t. credentials of specific registries.
 Below this, the sub-goals are
-- Support [`registry authentication file`](https://github.com/containers/image/blob/main/docs/containers-auth.json.5.md) mechinism when pulling images.
+- Support [`registry authentication file`](https://github.com/containers/image/blob/main/docs/containers-auth.json.5.md) mechanism when pulling images.
 - Support to getting [`registry authentication file`](https://github.com/containers/image/blob/main/docs/containers-auth.json.5.md) from the KBS when it is enabled and not found in the specific filesystem path.

 ## Work Process